Covert listening device

 A covert listening device, more commonly known as a bug or a wire, is usually a combination of a miniature radio transmitter with a microphone.
 The use of bugs, called bugging, or wiretapping is a common technique in surveillance, espionage and police investigations.

 Self-contained electronic covert listening devices came into common use with intelligence agencies in the 1950s, when technology allowed for a suitable transmitter to be built into a relatively small package.
 By 1956, the US Central Intelligence Agency was designing and building "Surveillance Transmitters" that employed transistors, which greatly reduced the size and power consumption.
-An all solid-state device had low enough power needs that it could be operated by small batteries, which revolutionized the business of covert listening.
+With no moving parts and greater power efficiency, these solid-state devices could be operated by small batteries, which revolutionized the process of covert listening.

 A bug does not have to be a device specifically designed for the purpose of eavesdropping.
 For instance, with the right equipment, it is possible to remotely activate the microphone of cellular phones, even when a call is not being made, to listen to conversations in the vicinity of the phone.